-Project Title: Collaboration with GDOT Statewide Bike/Pedestrian Coordinator issues and effective solutions to those issues.
+Project Title: Collaboration with GDOT Statewide Bike/Pedestrian Coordinator Project Summary: GOHS will continue to work with GDOT to identify pedestrian safety issues and effective solutions to those issues.
 Georgia was able to produce a Guidebook for Pedestrian Safety Planning that is a useful guide for local jurisdictions to reference when making pedestrian safety improvements.
-Also, GOHS collaborated with GDOT to produce a 4-page booklet (driver's manual supplement) on pedestrian safety, a flyer targeting Spanish-speaking pedestrians on Buford Highway, and a poster.
-The flyer and poster promote use of the median refuge islands
+Also, GOHS collaborated with GDOT to produce a 4- page booklet (driver's manual supplement) on pedestrian safety, a flyer targeting Spanish-speaking pedestrians on Buford Highway, and a poster.
+The flyer and poster promote use of the median refuge islands GDOT will be installing later this year.
+Funding: GDOT